cardstack/card-pay-protocol/README.md

 In the future prepaid cards will support actions that allow it to perform capabilities that will be expressed by rewards programs and the commerce protocol.

+### PrepaidCardMarket
+The PrepaidCardMarket contract is responsible for provisioning already created prepaid card safes to customers.
+The intent is that Prepaid Card issuers can add their prepaid cards as inventory to this contract, thereby creating a SKU that represents the class of Prepaid Card which becomes available to provision to a customer.
+The act of adding a Prepaid Card to inventory means that the issuer of the Prepaid Card transfers their ownership of the Prepaid Card safe contract to the PrepaidCardMarket contract, such that the Prepaid Card safe has 2 contract owners: the PrepaidCardManager and the PrepaidCardMarket.
+Once a Prepaid Card is part of the inventory of the PrepaidCardMarket contract a "provisioner" role (which is a special EOA) is permitted to provision a Prepaid Card safe to a customer's EOA.
+This process entails leveraging an EIP-1271 contract signature to transfer ownership of the Prepaid Card safe from the PrepaidCardMarket contract to the specified customer EOA.
+Additionally the issuer of a Prepaid Card may also

 ### ActionDispatcher
 The `ActionDispatcher` receives actions that have been issued from the `PrepaidCardManager.send()` as gnosis safe transactions.
 The `ActionDispatcher` will confirm that the requested USD rate for the §SPEND amount falls within an acceptable range, and then will forward (via an ERC677 `transferAndCall()`) the action to the contract address that has been configured to handle the requested action.